RetroNynjah/Magic-Desk-128/README.md

 The Kernal64 project can be found at https://github.com/abbruzze/kernal64

 Vice will support emulation of the Magic Desk 128 from version 3.6.2
-Volley For two and images created by ZZarko's Magic Cartridge Generator works in r42534 and later builds which can be found at https://github.com/VICE-Team/svn-mirror/releases
+Volley For two and images created by ZZarko's Magic Cartridge Generator works in r42534 and later builds.
+These builds can be found at https://github.com/VICE-Team/svn-mirror/releases
 The only method I currently know of for mounting the cartridge image is to start Vice with the command line parameter *-cartmd128 <romfile.bin>*